Field of Soybeans

 If you suspect your birds have avian influenza, call the AI Hotline at (770) 766-6850.
 Testing is free through the gapoultrylab.org/avian-influenza-hotline/.

 Avian influenza is a viral disease of poultry.
 It can be of low pathogenicity (LPAI), causing mild disease, or of high pathogenicity (HPAI), causing severe disease and death.
 There are different strains of the virus, for example H1N1 or H7N3.
-Some LPPAI viruses can mutate and become HPAI viruses.
+Some LPAI viruses can mutate and become HPAI viruses.
 Waterfowl and other wild birds contribute to the spread of avian influenza.

 Avian influenza does not pose a risk to the food supply, and no affected animals entered the food chain.
 The risk of human infection with avian influenza is very low.